 In conducting this assessment, the nominating and corporate governance committee typically considers diversity (including diversity of gender, ethnic background and country of origin), age, skills and such other factors as it deems appropriate, given the current needs of the board of directors and our business, to maintain a balance of knowledge, experience and capability.
 When considering candidates as potential members of the board, the board of directors and the nominating and corporate governance committee evaluates the candidates' ability to contribute to such diversity.
-The board of directors assesses its effectiveness
+The board of directors assesses its effectiveness in this regard as part of its annual board and director evaluation process.
+The below board diversity matrix reflects certain self-reported statistics about the current 10 members of our board of directors.

-Board Diversity Matrix (As of April 14, 2022)
+Board Diversity Matrix (As of April 14, 2023)

-Total Number of Directors iber of Directors 10
+Total Number of Directors ectors 10

 Female Male Non-Binary Did Not Disclose Gender

-Part I: Gender Identity y
+Part I: Gen der Identity

-Directors 3 7 0
+Directors 2 8

-Part II: Demographic Backg round
+Pa rt II: Demogra phic Backgrou nd •

-African American or Black 1 -
+African American or Black 1

-Alaskan Native or Native American - -
+Alaskan Native or Native American

-Asian - -
+Asian

-Hispanic or Latinx - - -
+Hispanic or Latinx

-Native Hawaiian or Pacific Islander - -
+Native Hawaiian or Pacific Islander

-White 2 7 - -
+White 2 6

 Two or More Races or Ethnicities

-LGBTQ+ 1
+LGBTQ+ ] •

-Did Not Disclose Demographic Background 0
+Did Not Disclose Demographic Background 1 l